xichensf/magical/README.md

 Users will need to get the TAD prior information from HiC profiles or similar experiments conducted in the same or similar context to their single cell datasets.
 We include a GM12878 cell line TAD file in our demo for blood context analysis.
   * *TAD file*: a six column matrix with genome coordinates (*left_chr, left_point1, left_point2, right_chr, right_point1, right_point2*) for the two boundaries of each domain.

 Alternatively, if no proper TAD information or HiC profile is available for the context being studied, we also provide a option to use distance to TSS as prior to initally pair peaks and genes.
+RefSeq file of hg38 is provided for TSS reference.